October 10, 2018

 Biological Waste to Biogas: A Solution to Self-Sustainable Energy in Rural India

 “Independence begins at the bottom.
 A society must be built in which every village has to be self-sustained and capable of managing its own affairs.” -Mahatma Gandhi

 The father of the Indian nation “Mahatma Gandhi Ji” had a vision for inclusive growth and development of India.
-He visualized the existence and sustenance of Swadeshi (self-sufficient) communities closely connected to the local and natural environment, at the same time generating earned income.
-Seventy years later, a quarter of world population still lives without access to basic amenities to support life and electricity.
-Provision of sustainable and affordable energy is key for development of the nation without damage to the ecology and environment.
-The energy requirement of India is increasing, and not generating enough to fulfill the demand.
-In fact, the requirement is largely (around 80 percent) dependent on expensive import from crude oil producing countries.
+He visualized Swadeshi (self-sufficient) communities that are closely connected to the local and natural environment, while at the same time generating income.
+Seventy years later, a quarter of the world’s population still lives without access to basic amenities such as access to electricity and sanitation.
+Provision of sustainable and affordable energy is key for the development of a nation while sparing damage to the environment.
+The energy requirements of India are increasing, and not generating enough to fulfill the demand.
+In fact, the requirements are largely (around 80 percent) dependent on expensive import from crude oil producing countries.

 The gap between consumption and production is too high in India.
 This gap is projected to grow at a disastrous rate of 5 percent each year—one of the highest in the world.
 Ensuring sustainable and affordable access to energy is not just a need for urban India, but also one of the vital instruments in alleviating poverty and enabling holistic rural development.

 India has a plethora of waste biomass (agricultural, forestry, municipal, animal droppings, food waste etc.) that can be utilized in a sustainable manner to produce energy and useful bio-products for a circular green economy.
 This bio-waste needs to be treated for reducing methane emissions and environmental pollution.
 Biogas derived from locally available bio-waste is thus a viable solution to solve the dual problems of waste management as well as energy security.